dsp-uga/sabayon-p1/README.md

 ## Purpose

-sabayon-p1 provides the solution for project 1, course CIS8360.
+sabayon-p1 creates a classifier to classfiy malware for project 1, course CSCI8360 of UGA.

 The project addresses the malware detection problem in the context of text classification.